SanjiS86/stockForecasts/README.md

  2. the most important company news
  3. analyst estimates for your chosen stock.

-If you are interested in reading on how to build this extension, you can read my article <a href="https://site.financialmodelingprep.com/how-to/how-to-create-your-own-stock-analysis-chrome-extension">How to Create Your Own Stock Analysis Chrome Extension.</a>
+If you are interested in the step-by-step process on how to build this extension, you can read my article <a href="https://site.financialmodelingprep.com/how-to/how-to-create-your-own-stock-analysis-chrome-extension">How to Create Your Own Stock Analysis Chrome Extension.</a>

 If you want to see a practical application of this extension, read my article <a href="https://site.financialmodelingprep.com/how-to/how-to-forecast-stock-prices-using-fmp-news-stock-price-targets-and-financial-statements-estimates">How to forecast stock prices using FMP news, stock price targets, and financial statements estimates.</a>